 Healthy eating is great, and a common goal for all of us – as it should be!
 But it’s not just sugary foods that pose a potential risk to your health.
 If you don’t keep an eye on things, these foodstuffs can have an impact on your dental health too.
 Now, we’re not saying that you can’t – for example – eat fresh fruit or drink green tea.
 But they can affect your teeth in surprising little ways when you have them on a regular basis, so it’s worth knowing all the facts!

-Whenever we hear someone say ‘healthy food’, fruits tend to be amongst the food groups that we picture first.
-But grapefruits, oranges and lemons are known to be very acidic, which means they can easily damage your tooth enamel if you consume them in too high quantities.
+They can be – it depends on which ones you’re eating.
+Grapefruits, oranges and lemons are known to be very acidic, which means they can easily damage your tooth enamel if you consume them in too high quantities.
 Figs, strawberries and mangoes, on the other hand, are high in natural sugars, which can have equally serious effects.
 While it’s true that they’re variously high in vitamins, great for your digestive system and can bring your body all sorts of other healthy advantages, you still need to eat them in moderation if you want to avoid lasting damage to your teeth.

 On the other hand, avocados, cranberries and raspberries are all known for being low in sugar, making them consistently safe bets for your healthy eating plans – or even if you just want a quick between-meals snack.